bgonzalezbustamante/chilean-ministers/README.md

 - **political_kinship**.
 Dummy for ministers with political kinship.

 A number of other variables can be calculated with aggregate data from different sources considering the appointment dates and departure of officeholders.
-In addition, data from González-Bustamante and Olivares (2021)[^1] can be used to compare and obtain some variables from cabinet members.
+In addition, data from González-Bustamante and Olivares (2021)[^1] can be used to compare and obtain some variables from undersecretaries.

 ## License